KwonNayeon/urban-parks-childrens-happiness/data/README.md

 - Stata files (`.dta`) can be accessed using Stata or compatible statistical software
 - Excel files (`.xlsx`) require spreadsheet software
 - CSV files can be opened with any standard data analysis tool

-## License
-This data documentation is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For data-related inquiries: nayeon.k.datacareer@gmail.com